 - Increase provider access, knowledge and confidence with making appropriate referrals.

-MO-CPAP provides free, same-day expert child psychiatry phone consultation to primary care providers (PCPs) in Missouri's seven-county eastern region.
-Through consultations, educational opportunities and linkage to help connect patients with referral services, PCPs get support treating behavioral health disorders in children and adolescents.
+MO-CPAP provides free, same-day expert child psychiatry phone consultation to primary care providers (PCPs) in Missouri.
+Through consultations, educational opportunities and linkage to help connect patients with referral services, and care coordination PCPs get support treating behavioral health disorders in children and adolescents.

-University of Missouri and Compass Health providers empower and support primary care providers to more effectively treat patients suffering from behavioral health issues.
+University of Missouri, Compass Health and Burrell Behavioral Health providers empower and support primary care providers to more effectively treat patients suffering from behavioral health issues.
 The Child Psychiatry ECHO is an integration of medical, pharmacological and psychological considerations into the treatment of the behavioral health patient.